GunarsK-portfolio/messaging-api/TESTING.md

 // Should return success but NOT save
 ```

+## Security Testing

+The `TestCreateContactMessage_MaliciousContent` test verifies:

+- SQL injection attempts are stored safely (GORM parameterizes queries)
+- XSS payloads are stored as-is (escaping happens at render time)
+- HTML content is preserved for legitimate use cases
+- Control characters and null bytes are handled

 ## Contributing Tests

+1. Add tests to the appropriate file matching the source file being tested
-1. Follow naming: `Test<HandlerName>_<Scenario>`
+2. Follow naming: `Test<HandlerName>_<Scenario>`
-2. Organize by entity with section markers
 3. Use table-driven tests for multiple scenarios
-4. Mock only the repository methods needed
+4. Mock only the repository/publisher methods needed
 5. Verify: `go test -cover ./internal/handlers/`